hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 # Fun Facts!
 Splashscreens for RetroPie

-This script generates splashscreens for RetroPie with random **Fun Facts!**.
+A tool for RetroPie to generate splashscreens with random video game related fun facts.

 **WARNING: Splashscreens are only available on the Raspberry Pi.**